JULIELab/julielab-parent-pom/README.md

       </activeProfiles>

 Please be careful when using the *sonatype-nexus-deployment* profile as a default.
 Artefacts which have been deployed to Sonatype unintentionally are not easily deleted.
 It is safer to use the internal repository as a default deployment target and just create project-specific exceptions where required.

+For convenience, an alias could be defined, for example like this:

+    alias deploytosonatype="mvn clean deploy -P sonatype-nexus-deployment"